How to make Word documents accessible

 Complex images should:

-- include alt text that briefly describes the image and refers to the full explanation
+- have alt text that briefly describes the image and refers to that explanation

-If you create a complex image in Word or another application, format it as a flat image before including it in your content.
+If you create a complex image in Word or another application, convert it to a single image before adding it to your document.

 You can do this by:

-- copying and saving it as an image, then inserting it
+- saving it as an image and inserting it

 - taking a screenshot and pasting it